csik/4240_Syllabus/mp3.md

         *   Participatory design techniques are often **physical, visual, and creative**.
         *   They focus on **reducing** as much as possible **the power differential** between the designer and the person designed for.
         *   They should be **specifically tailored to address the nuances of the task at hand.**
-4. By the lecture on 10/28, **execute** the elicitation technique you developed as part of a participatory design session.
+4. By the section on 11/4, **execute** the elicitation technique you developed as part of a participatory design session.
 This process should take about 30 minutes but could take a bit longer if you are in the groove. **Your goal here should be to collaboratively elicit as much detail as possible**.
 You should **both** take notes to document your process and capture details of the activity that seem important, and note surprises that come up along the course of discussion.
 It might be helpful to **take photographs** of stages in the design process for your own notes or to include in your submission.
 5. Develop your design, by doing the following:
     1.  **Review the results** of the discussion so far.
 What is striking or surprising about the activity, for the designer or for the now-sensitized user?
 What mismatches seem to exist between currently existing technology and what your user actually does?
     2. Using paper, markers, or other supplies, **collaboratively develop a concept prototype** for a technology that would contribute positively to this activity.
 Make sure **both parties agree** that this would be a desirable technology.
-    3.  **Annotate the technology design** with descriptions of how the design responds to specific details of the user's activity that came up in earlier discussions.We will provide time in our lecture slot on 10/28 to develop your project design, and on 10/29 to further understand PD.
+    3.  **Annotate the technology design** with descriptions of how the design responds to specific details of the user's activity that came up in earlier discussions.
+We will provide time in our lecture slot on 10/27 to develop your project design, and in section on 10/28 to further understand MP3.
 6. After elicitation and design, each participant will write up his or her own brief **experience report**.
 This report will contain the following components:
     1. Your **role** in the process (user or designer).
     2.  **Your partner's full name**.